engineyard/user_impersonate/README.md

+# Disclaimer

+We are no longer maintaining this project going forward.
+Feel free to fork and make your own!

 # User Impersonate

 Allow staff users to impersonate your normal users: see what they see, only do what they can do.